Information for applicants: Support material

 - Audio files: maximum three tracks, and not more than six minutes in total, provided in the MP3 format.

-- Video file: maximum three files, and not more than six minutes in total, provided as URL web links.
+- Video file: maximum three files, and not more than six minutes in total.
+Video support material is best provided as URL web links.

 Remember, the amount of support material the panel will view is limited.